foundeo/jdpapi64/README.md

 # jdpapi64

-This is simply a 64 bit version / dll of [jdpapi project on sourceforge](http://jdpapi.sourceforge.net/)
+This is simply a 64 bit version / dll of the [jdpapi project on sourceforge](http://jdpapi.sourceforge.net/)

 ## What is JDPAPI

-JDPAPI is a Java Native Interface (JNI) wrapper allowing you to use the Microsoft Data Protection API (MS DPAPI) from Java.
+JDPAPI is a Java Native Interface (JNI) wrapper allowing you to use the Microsoft Data Protection API (MS DPAPI) in Java.

 ## What is DPAPI